-Dr. Jenner practiced in Chatham for a few years before moving to Picton, Ontario.
+Dr. Jenner practiced medicine in Chatham for a few years before moving to Picton, Ontario.
 He married Ella Eugenie Taylor on the 1st of June, 1887.
 She was the daughter of Thomas Hulme Taylor and the former Maria Lent Bogart.
 Mrs. Jenner was born in Chatham on the 10th of May, 1859 the 5th of 9 children.
 Her siblings were; Mary, Jessie, Agnes, Alice, James, William, Thomas and Maude.
 Her father was a wealthy manufacturer who was held in high regard in the community.
 Mrs. Jenner grew up in a home located at 20 Murray Street in Chatham.
 This home is now on the Municipal Heritage Register for Chatham-Kent.
-Her sister Mary was married to Dr. Tecumseh K. Holmes and her brother Thomas became a physician.
-Dr Thomas Trumpour Taylor died in 1896 at the age of 29.
+Her sister Mary was married to Dr. Tecumseh K. Holmes and her brother Dr. Thomas Trumpour Taylor also became a physician.
+He died in 1896 at the age of 29.

 By 1891, Dr. and Mrs. Jenner were living in Kingsville (Essex County), Ontario.
 Dr. and Mrs. Jenner had 3 children; Madeline Mary Jenner was born on the 12th of November 1890, Agnes Dorothy Jenner was born on the 6th of September, 1895 and John Thomas “Russell” Jenner was born on the 13th of January, 1898.